dethcrypto/TypeChain/README.md

 npm install --save-dev typechain
 ```

 You will also need to install a desired target for example `typechain-target-ethers`.
-[Learn more about targets](https://github.com/ethereum-ts/TypeChain#targets-).
+[Learn more about targets](#targets-)

 ## Packages 📦